enziop/mixamo_converter/README.md

 this will result in wierd behaviour if one Big Collider is used for the Character in Unreal
 ##### [Use Vertical] is Disabled
 no Vertical motion at all is transfered to the Root and [On Ground] becomes obsolete

-Only rotation along the Up Axis is transfered to the root

 ### Batch Conversion:
 * Here you can specify an Input- and Outputpath for Batchconversion